-Marketing and sales related expenses decreased by \$12,512 (50%) during the Quarter compared to the same quarter in fiscal 2016, which primarily related to the reduction in travel and to the decrease in fees paid to consultants in assisting the Company in sales and market development and government relations work.
+Marketing and sales related expenses decreased by \$22,369 (34%) during the Nine Month Period compared to the same period in fiscal 2016, which primarily related to the decrease in advertising sponsorships and decrease in fees paid to consultants in assisting the Company in sales and market development and government relations work.
 This was achieved by performing a higher portion of the work in-house.

-Expenses on public and investor relations increased by \$14,849 (11%) to \$153,396 compared to the same quarter in fiscal 2016.
-The increase is primarily related to the increased amount of work provided by consultants with respect to investor relations activities to build greater investor awareness about the Company's shift in focus back to its lithium business.
-Investor relations activities during the Quarter included participation in the Mines & Money conferences in Toronto and London, and the Toronto and Florida Capital Conferences, participation in the Benchmark Minerals Intelligence lithium battery conferences in New York and Toronto and participation in investment conferences in Frankfurt and Munich in early November.
+Expenses on public and investor relations decreased by \$41,891 (10%) to \$371,132 compared to the same period in fiscal 2016.
+The decrease is primarily related to the decreased amount of work provided by consultants.
+Higher consulting fees were incurred in the same period in 2016 for investor relations activities to build investor awareness about the Company's shift in focus back to its lithium business and the Company name change which was approved by shareholders in February 2016.